dejoy-io/mini-apps-docs/apps-communication/events.md

   eventData: any;
 }
 ```
-Then, lets imagine how we could process an event from Dejoy application:
+Then, lets imagine how we could process an event from DeJoy application:

 ```
 window.addEventListener('message', ({ data }) => {